LFST INVESTOR NOTICE: Robbins - GuruFocus.com

 At the time of the LifeStance Health class action lawsuit’s filing, LifeStance Health common stock traded in a range of $4.77-$7.70, a reduction of upwards of 73% from the price the shares were sold at in the IPO.

-The plaintiff is represented by Robbins Geller, which has extensive experience in prosecuting investor class actions including actions involving financial fraud.
-You can view a copy of the complaint by clicking here.
+The plaintiff is represented by Robbins Geller, which has %3Cb%3Eextensive+experience%3C%2Fb%3E in prosecuting investor class actions including actions involving financial fraud.
+You can view a copy of the complaint %3Cb%3Eby+clicking+here%3C%2Fb%3E.

 THE LEAD PLAINTIFF PROCESS: The Private Securities Litigation Reform Act of 1995 permits any investor who purchased LifeStance Health common stock issued in connection with the IPO to seek appointment as lead plaintiff in the LifeStance Health class action lawsuit.
 A lead plaintiff is generally the movant with the greatest financial interest in the relief sought by the putative class who is also typical and adequate of the putative class.
 A lead plaintiff acts on behalf of all other class members in directing the LifeStance Health class action lawsuit.
 The lead plaintiff can select a law firm of its choice to litigate the LifeStance Health class action lawsuit.
 An investor’s ability to share in any potential future recovery of the LifeStance Health class action lawsuit is not dependent upon serving as lead plaintiff.